starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### parseResponse

-If for any reason, you want to receive a low level answer from Starknet, you can use the parseResponse option.
+If for any reason, you want to receive a low-level answer from Starknet, you can use the parseResponse option.

 ```typescript
 const result = await myContract.call("get_bals",100n, {parseResponse: false});
 ```

-Answer is an array of strings (representing numbers).
+The answer is an array of strings (representing numbers).

 ### formatResponse

 As seen above, the strings returned by Starknet are not automatically parsed, because ABI does not inform when a contract returns a string.
 But there is a way to have automatic parsing of a string.

-As example, if a contract returns a struct containing a shortString and a longString:
+For example, if a contract returns a struct containing a shortString and a longString:

 ```typescript
 { name: felt252, description: Array<felt252> }